 CBS-TV news shows pictures of men from the First Battalion, Ninth Marines setting fire to huts in the village of Cam Na, six miles west of Da Nang, despite reports that the Viet Cong had already fled the area.
 The film report sparked indignation and condemnation of the U.S. policy in Vietnam both at home and overseas.
 At the same time, the Department of Defense announced that it was increasing the monthly draft call from 17,000 in August to 27,400 in September and 36,000 in October.
 It also announced that the Navy would require 4,600 draftees, the first such action since 1956.

 Calvin Coolidge takes oath of office after Warren G. Harding’s death

-On this day in 1923, Calvin Coolidge is sworn in as the 30th president of the United States, hours after the death of President Warren G. Harding.
+On August 3, 1923, Calvin Coolidge is sworn in as the 30th president of the United States, hours after the death of President Warren G. Harding.
 Born July 4, 1872, in Plymouth, Vermont, Coolidge was the son of a village storekeeper.
 He graduated from Amherst College in ...read more